PSYC 661 Program Development, Implementation, and Evaluation

 The selection of a research topic allows the student to start thinking and planning the weekly assignments around his/her applied evaluation program setting of interest.
 Each week the student will develop his/her skills of critical thinking, critiquing empirical literature, and engaging in discussions, which will help in the scholarly preparation of the Evaluation Proposal: Final Assignment (18 pages).
 So, the student should start compiling, reviewing, and evaluating empirical literature and resources related to his/her selected applied evaluation starting in the first week.
 (CLO: A, B, C, D, E).

 The student will select an empirical study in a peer-reviewed journal and formulate a written 4-page critique of that article.
 Special attention should be given to the research methods as it relates to the study of program evaluation.
-These critique articles will equip students to scholarly critique peer-review literature.
+These critique articles will equip the student to understand scholarly critique peer-review literature.
 The student will learn how to critically dissect and evaluate empirical literature which will be beneficial for his/her Evaluation Proposal Final paper, his/her dissertation, and attaining scholarship in his/her discipline.

 The student will write a 10-page evaluation paper in current APA format that focuses on Evaluation Proposal Setting Selection.
 (CLO: A, B, C, D, E)